nvanbenschoten/paxos/README.md

 Paxos is a protocol for solving consensus through state machine replication in an asynchronous environment with unreliable processes.
-This consensus protocol is then extended to a replication protocol commonly referred to as Multi-Paxos to assign global, persistent, total order to a sequence of client updates.
+This consensus protocol is then extended with a stable leader optimization to a replication protocol (commonly referred to as Multi-Paxos) to assign global, persistent, total order to a sequence of client updates.
 The protocol works by having multiple replicas work in parallel to maintain the same state.
 This state is updated on each request from a client by each replica, allowing it to be automatically replicated and preserved even in the case of failures.
 The basic algorithm was famously described by Leslie Lamport in his 1998 paper, [The Part-Time Parliament](https://www.microsoft.com/en-us/research/publication/part-time-parliament/).
 It was later clarified in his follow-up paper from 2001, [Paxos Made Simple](https://www.microsoft.com/en-us/research/publication/paxos-made-simple/?from=https%3A%2F%2Fresearch.microsoft.com%2Fen-us%2Fum%2Fpeople%2Flamport%2Fpubs%2Fpaxos-simple.pdf).